Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: Thickness of emitting regions and N

+We thank the anonymous referees for valuable comments that significantly improved the paper.
 The research of S.S. is supported by the Core Research Grant CRG/2021/003053 from the Science and Engineering Research Board, India.
-Research of S.B. is supported by the Insitute Fellowship from the Indian Institute of Technology Delhi, India.
+Research of S.B. is supported by the Institute Fellowship from the Indian Institute of Technology Delhi, India.
 S.M. and Y.W. acknowledge the support of the Department of Atomic Energy, Government of India, under the project number 12-R\&D-TFR5.02-0700.
+S.M. also acknowledges support from grant PID2023-146372OB-I00, funded by MICIU/AEI/10.13039/501100011033 and by ERDF, EU

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Ofﬁce of Science, and the Participating Institutions.
 SDSS-IV acknowledges support and resources from the Center for High Performance Computing at the University of Utah.
 The SDSS website is \href{www.sdss.org}{www.sdss.org}.
 SDSS-IV is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS Collaboration including the Brazilian Participation Group, the Carnegie Institution for Science, Carnegie Mellon University, Center for Astrophysics, Harvard \& Smithsonian, the Chilean Participation Group, the French Participation Group, Instituto de Astrofísica de Canarias, The Johns Hopkins University, Kavli Institute for the Physics and Mathematics of the Universe (IPMU)/University of Tokyo, the Korean Participation Group, Lawrence Berkeley National Laboratory, Leibniz Institut für Astrophysik Potsdam (AIP), Max-Planck-Institut für Astronomie (MPIA Heidelberg), Max-Planck-Institut für Astrophysik (MPA Garching), Max-Planck-Institut für Extraterrestrische Physik (MPE), National Astronomical Observatories of China, New Mexico State University, New York University, University of Notre Dame, Observatário Nacional/MCTI, The Ohio State University, Pennsylvania State University, Shanghai Astronomical Observatory, United Kingdom Participation Group, Universidad Nacional Autónoma de México, University of Arizona, University of Colorado Boulder, University of Oxford, University of Portsmouth, University of Utah, University of Virginia, University of Washington, University of Wisconsin, Vanderbilt University, and Yale University, and the Collaboration Overview Start Guide Afﬁliate Institutions Key People in SDSS Collaboration Council Committee on Inclusiveness Architects SDSS-IV Survey Science Teams and Working Groups Code of Conduct Publication Policy How to Cite SDSS External Collaborator Policy.